- Level: Master

-Lessons take place from January to September or June to March and amount to a total of 700 contact hours.
+Lessons take place from June to March and amount to a total of 700 contact hours.
 Thereafter, there is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
-Candidates will be selected after an enrolment questionnaire and an interview with the leading teacher of the course.
+Candidates are eligible and selected after the admission process.

 Contemporary Fashion, Fashion Trend Forecasting, Fashion Merchandising, Fashion Buying Techniques, Fashion Law & Trademarks, Consumer Behavior and Customer Relationship Management, Business & Retail Management, Fashion Styling, Visual Merchandising, Photoshopping, Product Development, Omnichannel Marketing and Advertising, E-Commerce, and Fashion Operations.

 Fashion Merchandising & Buying also features seminars and workshops to underline the milestones of the product life-cycle: producing, showing, buying, delivering, exposing and selling.

 Upon successful completion of the master course, students will be able to: